 Start off with soccer, beer, and spectacular views

-Sitting next to the “Fernandina Wall” (which established a limit of the town in the 14th century), this place offers a special close view of the “D. Luis I” bridge.
-It is a place where you can contemplate the movement on the bridge, catching some late sun, while enjoying a coffee or a quick meal.
+Sitting next to the “Fernandina Wall” (which established a limit of the town in the 14th century), the Guindalense Futebol Clube is a quintessential Porto spot, and still not known even to many locals.
+The club is a snack bar as well as the head office of a sports and recreation association, and offers a great view of the D. Luis I bridge.
+It is a wonderful place to catch some late sun while enjoying a coffee or a quick meal.

 What social residencies should look like